Kurt von Schleicher: Assassination

 In the spring of 1934, hearing of the growing rift between Ernst Röhm and Hitler over the role of the SA in the Nazi state, Schleicher began playing politics again.
 Schleicher criticized the current Hitler cabinet, while some of Schleicher's followers—such as General Ferdinand von Bredow and Werner von Alvensleben—started passing along lists of a new Hitler Cabinet in which Schleicher would become vice-chancellor, Röhm minister of defense, Brüning foreign minister and Strasser minister of national economy.
 Schleicher believed that as a Reichswehr general and as a close friend of Röhm that he could successfully mediate the dispute between Röhm and the military over Röhm's demands that the SA absorb the Reichswehr, and that as such Hitler would fire Blomberg and give him back his old job as Defense Minister.

 Hitler had considered Schleicher a target for assassination for some time.
 When the Night of the Long Knives occurred from 30 June to 2 July 1934, Schleicher was one of the chief victims.
 At about 10:30 am on 30 June 1934, a group of men wearing trench coats and fedoras emerged from a car parked on the street outside Schleicher's villa (Griebnitzstrasse 4, Neubabelsberg near Potsdam) and walked up to Schleicher's home.
 While Schleicher was talking on the phone, he heard somebody knocking at his door, and placed the phone down.
 Schleicher's last words, heard by his friend on the phone, were "Jawohl, ich bin General von Schleicher" ("Yes, I am General von Schleicher"), followed by two shots.
-Upon hearing the shots, his wife Elisabeth von Schleicher ran into the front lobby, where she was gunned down as well.
-Schleicher died at the scene, while his wife succumbed to her injuries en route to the hospital, without ever regaining consciousness.
+Upon hearing the shots, his wife Elisabeth von Schleicher ran into the front lobby, where she was shot as well.
+Schleicher died at the scene and his wife succumbed to her injuries en route to the hospital; she never regained consciousness.
+It is likely that her murder was collateral, as Goebbels noted in his diary for the day: "In Berlin everything according to plan, besides that little hitch about Elisabeth von Schleicher dying too.
+Pity, but it couldn't be helped."